pushme-pullyou/pushme-pullyou.github.io/tootoo10/README.md

 ### Issue / The problem to be solved

+* 2017-11-27 ~ If read me file then always open it: prevents viewing other files

 ### Mission

 typical menu items

-Click the pencil icon to edit the file on GitHub
+* Click the pencil icon to edit the file on GitHub

-Reads Markdown files
+* Reads Markdown files

-Supports location hash
+* Supports location hash

-Obtains filenames and files via GitHub API
+* Obtains filenames and files via GitHub API

-Needs hamburger menu
+* Mobile-friendly sliding hamburger menu

 ### Vision

 ## To Do

-* get github api contents link vie location hash
-	* link to repose via read mr
+* 2017-12-02 ~ Add ability to scroll to internal links
+* 2017-12-02 ~ Add default files for local and cloud runs
 * Better handling of three.js files
+* Sort folders in reverse order?

+## Change Log

+### 2017-11-25 ~ Theo

+* location.hash change updates file, breadcrumb and menu

+### 2017-11-22 ~ Theo

 * top margin for images
 * update breadcrumbs with location hash
-* Sort folders in reverse order

-## Change Log
+* get github api contents link via location hash << can do. creates menu, but then need to reset all the variables. easier just to create a new file.
+* link to any file on GitHub via link in read me or menu

 ### 2017-11-20 ~ Theo